ElinEunjung/peata-v2/docs/video-filter-guide.md

 - `Equals`: exact match (e.g., `username EQ elin0615`)
 - `IN`: matches any in list (e.g., `username IN [elin0615, jxdn]`)
 - `Greater than`, `Greater or equal`, `Less than`, `Less or equal` are only for `create_time` field.
-- Always check Live Query Preview to check your query is correctly formed **Run Query**
+- Always check Live Query Preview to check your query is correctly formed before **Run Query**

 ---